-Risk associated with derivatives; the mutual fund may invest in financial futures and options.
-This exposure to markets, assets, indices, etc. through financial futures and options, including in the form of credit derivatives (notably in the form of a Credit Default Swap) may lead to a greater or more rapid decline in the NAV than the variation observed in the elements underlying these instruments.
+The mutual fund may invest in forward and conditional financial instruments.
+This exposure to markets, assets, and indexes through credit default swaps may lead to a drop in the NAV significantly greater or more rapid than the variation observed in the elements underlying these instruments.